jerlyn99/mammogram_ML_proj/README.md

 For normal images with no abnormalities, the ROI crop was done using a random 512x512 pixels within the breast tissue.

-Based on these ROI images, the goal is to use convolutional neural networks and adapt other pretrained models such as ResNet18 to perform accurate classification of benign / malignant abnormalities as well as differentiate normal dense breast tissue from abnormalities.
+Based on these ROI images, 3 main models were used to evaluate performance of
+1. Benign / malignant abnormality classification
+2. Normal dense breast tissue / breast tissue with abnormality classification

+Models explored include
+1. Convolutional Neural Network
+2. Pre-trained ResNet18
+3. Multi-Modal Model